lee-tts/Surfingkeys/README.md

     Hints.characters = 'yuiophjklnm'; // for right hand

+Characters at the end of the list (ie. m, n, l in the example above) will be used as the leading character for 2-letter hints.

 When hints are overlapped, press `Shift` to flip them.
-Hold `space` to hold hints temporarily, release `space` to restore hints.
+Hold `space` to hide hints temporarily, release `space` to restore hints.

 Hints are placed in center of target links, you could add below line in your settings to let them aligned left.